From Pixels to Digital Agents: An Empirical Study on the Taxonomy and Technological Trends of Reinforcement Learning Environments: Taxonomic Landscape: A Multi-dimensional Spectrum of Environment Task Types

 In the foundational MARL era (Parts I -- III), benchmarks were heavily anchored in spatial competition and embodied coordination.
 Environments such as \textbf{SMAC (StarCraft II)}~\cite{samvelyan2019starcraft} and \textbf{Google Research Football}~\cite{kurach2020google} challenged agents to optimize high-frequency spatial maneuvers under severe partial observability (e.g., fog of war).
 The algorithmic focus during this period was primarily on resolving the credit assignment problem in cooperative tasks (e.g., through value decomposition methods like QMIX~\cite{rashid2018qmix}) and managing the exponentially growing joint action space in rigid physical simulators like \textbf{Isaac Gym}~\cite{makoviychuk2021isaac} and \textbf{VMAS}~\cite{bettini2022vmas}.

 However, the advent of LLM-based multi-agent systems (Parts IV \& V) has transposed the SG framework into purely semantic and socio-cognitive domains.
-In cooperative scenarios (Part IV), environments like \textbf{ColBench}~\cite{zhou2025sweetrltrainingmultiturnllm} and \textbf{Math Collaboration} frameworks~\cite{du2023improving} elevate joint actions from physical movements to modular cognitive workflows.
+As a significant experiment in mimicking human social behavior, the Generative Agents\cite{park2023generativeagentsinteractivesimulacra} pioneered the LLM-based agent paradigm and marked a shift in traditional multi-agent communication methods from Differentiable Communication to Natural Language Communication.
+This transformation signifies a shift in the information carrier for multi-agent cooperation in complex environments from early "feature signals", such as SMAC (StarCraft II)\cite{samvelyan2019starcraft} and MAgent\cite{zheng2017magentmanyagentreinforcementlearning}, to semantically meaningful human language.
+In cooperative scenarios (Part IV), environments like \textbf{ColBench}~\cite{zhou2025sweetrltrainingmultiturnllm} (in training SweetRL) and \textbf{Math Collaboration} frameworks~\cite{du2023improving} elevate joint actions from physical movements to modular cognitive workflows.
 Agents assume distinct personas (e.g., Coder, Reviewer, Planner) to jointly navigate massive software repositories or decompose complex mathematical theorems, fundamentally shifting the focus from spatial coordination to \textit{semantic alignment}~\cite{hong2023metagpt}.

-Most profoundly, modern mixed-motive environments (Part V) such as \textbf{TextArena}~\cite{wu2024textarena} and \textbf{SPIRAL}~\cite{liu2026spiralselfplayzerosumgames} utilize the SG topology to benchmark sophisticated human-like social interactions.
+Most profoundly, modern mixed-motive environments (Part V) such as \textbf{TextArena}~\cite{guertler2025textarena} and \textbf{SPIRAL}~\cite{liu2026spiralselfplayzerosumgames} utilize the SG topology to benchmark sophisticated human-like social interactions.
 Here, the challenge of non-stationarity is no longer about predicting a physical opponent's movement, but rather about modeling their mental state (Theory of Mind).
 These LLM agents must execute strategies involving trust-building, deception, distributive negotiation, and probabilistic reasoning within text-based constraints.
 Consequently, the modern MARL benchmark has evolved into a rigorous digital sandbox for evaluating the sociological and game-theoretic alignment of Foundation Models (e.g., through frameworks like MAGRPO~\cite{liu2025llmcollaborationmultiagentreinforcement}).
+This also signifies that the penetration rate of semantic information carriers in multi-agent systems is increasing.